mino29/arch-i3/README.md

 - File sync/transfer: warpinator/syncthing

-I like simple and clean setup, so I got rid of fancy wallpaper transparency and blur all together so I can focus more on what I'm currently working or enjoying.
+I like simple and clean setup, so I got rid of fancy wallpaper transparency and blur all together so I can focus more on what I'm currently working on or enjoying.

-(I've tried awesome and hyprland, but i3 is just too comfortable to tweak around, I might eventually switch to hyprland though, the animations are just too good)
+(I've tried dwm, awesome and hyprland, but i3 is just too comfortable to tweak around, I might eventually switch to hyprland though, the animations are just too good)

 ## 🖼️ Screenshots